 Establish a Food Budget.

 Establishing a food budget is essential if you want to reduce what you are spending.
 When asked, most people want to save money on food but don’t know exactly how much they should be spending.
-Creating a weekly budget for food, and only food, is an important first step to figuring out ways to save.
+Creating a weekly budget for food, and only food is an important first step to figuring out ways to save.

 Shop less often.

-More trips to the grocery means more money you’ll spend on food.
+More trips to the grocery mean more money you’ll spend on food.
 Even if you “forgot” something, that trip is likely to result on purchasing other items that were not on your original list.

 Establishing a “shopping” day once a week is ideal because you’ll be able to plan your meals from week to week without feeling overwhelmed.
 There are some budget-shopping pros that swear by two bulk shopping days per month and a quick trip to the store once a week for fresh items like milk, but if you are starting to watch your food budget, once a week is the way to go.

-Going to multiple stores on a single shopping trip can seem like a hassle but when you create a shopping list and then allocate certain products to a store where you know the price is much cheater, you’ll save on average 20-40% on groceries.
+Going to multiple stores on a single shopping trip can seem like a hassle but when you create a shopping list and then allocate certain products to a store where you know the price is much cheaper, you’ll save on average 20-40% on groceries.

 Prices can vary tremendously from store to store so knowing what to shop where is crucial.
-Again, try to consolidate the shopping trip to a single day to eliminate impulse buys and only shop for the items you know are cheaper in that store.
+Again, try to consolidate the shopping trip to a single day to eliminate impulse buys and to only shop for the items you know are cheaper in that store.

 Pay with cash.